Working remotely has rapidly become the new normal, and more and more companies are adapting their approach forward, working.

 Most common explanations for a dropping hit rate:

-If the problem lies within a dropping demand or new competitors, it is time to adjust your sales strategy.
+If the problem is bigger than your sales squad, like dropping demand or fierce new competitors, it's time to roll up your sleeves and tweak your sales strategy.

-This is not a step-by-step magic guide on how to clean up your lead pool, but it is a good start.
+While not a magical step-by-step guide on cleaning up your lead pool, it's definitely a good starting point.

 Other measures